eternaldensity/Sandcastle-Builder/README.md

 ## 3.182
 - Typo fixes from waveney (SGR, MMolpy)
 - Badge by waveney
+- Got lost reading TVTropes, sorry.
+Guess I better push these bugfixes, but first:
+- When you have Panther Glaze, the descriptions of the boosts it modified show how many glass chips they produce

 ## 3.181
 - Factory Automation description changed to stop people asking how to upgrade it again after they temporal rift :P